A-Locke/a-locke/cloud/kubernetes/dashboard/README.md

 - Automate trusted certificate issuance for the Kubernetes Dashboard using Let's Encrypt with DNS-01 challenges

 ## ✅ Prerequisites
-- Control of your domain (e.g., locke.cz)
+- Control of your domain
 - Access to your domain registrar
 - Access to your Kubernetes cluster with NGINX Ingress installed
 - Cert-Manager installed (https://cert-manager.io/docs/installation/)